This vignette is a short

 property.

-Please also keep in mind that the bigleaf
+Please also keep in mind that the bigleaf package does

 NOT provide formulations for bottom-up modelling.
 The principle applied